-Nadia Rose's 'Skwod' used to ward off fascists in Croydon
+Nadia Rose's 'Skwod' used to ward off fascists in London

 Anti-fascist protestors got down to grime artist Nadia Rose's "Skwod" yesterday in protest against an anti-immigration march happening in Croydon, south London.

-In a now-viral video, campaigners, mainly from UK-based women’s rights group Sisters Uncut, can be seen dancing and singing along to the track.
+In a now-viral video, campaigners, mainly from UK-based feminist group Sisters Uncut, can be seen dancing and singing along to the track.

 Fascist group the South East Alliance organised the initial rally outside Lunar House asylum centre, the Home Office’s HQ for UK Visas and Immigration, and around 40 members of the alliance marched holding signs reading “Immigration ruined our NHS and social housing” and “Say no to sharia”.